rc07568/Code-A-Responsive-Design-Website-001/README.md

 -added to the css so the size of the menu, logo, and footer to better fit in the tablet size

+02/02/2020

 -changed css for mobile. reposition the footter, home-menu and feature li to make them one column in mobile size screen and centerd the banner and made it larger

+-added collapsible menu in mobile screen, added jquery in menu.js and index.html to expand menu, added css to create a collapsible menu, added a .png file to create icon